 While we, as developers, have no way of knowing for what you use our system, we do hope that you will use it for accepting payments for a bona fide product or service.

 No. Fiat and some legacy crypto payment processors have "velocity controls" designed to detect spikes in processing volume and automatically freeze merchant's funds.
-Fiat payment processors can also ban the merchant's account completely if a chargeback ratio exceeds a certain amount (usually 1% of total processing volume).
+Fiat payment processors can also ban the merchant's account completely if a chargeback ratio exceeds a certain amount (usually 1% of the total processing volume).
 In contrast, ATLOS does not hold merchant's funds, does not have velocity controls, and does not have chargebacks.

 We support a wide range of native coins such as bitcoin, ether, etc., and a number of stablecoins such as USDC, USDT, DAI and more.
 Each token may also be supported on more than one blockchain.
 For example, USDC is available on Ethereum, Binance Smart Chain, and Polygon.
 New coins and blockchains are continuously added.
 Please see the full list of supported coins and blockchains.